energywebfoundation/ssi-hub/docs/credential-exchange.md

 Deviations from current SB->ssi-hub flow:
 - Currently SB prepares credential application from credential governance definition directly

+Can we issue directly from the SSI Hub somehow? -> would be nice to be able to pre-fill a VC

 ### Standard vs Custom Endpoints